 “Prince said, ‘Think more Elton John.’
 I was like, ‘Is he clowning?
 Is he trolling me?’”
-Session ace Ella Feingold once auditioned to join Prince’s band – but was turned down because her playing was “too funky”
+Session ace Ella Feingold once auditioned to join Prince’s band – and was told her playing was “too funky”

-Session ace Ella Feingold has recalled the time she auditioned to join Prince's band, but was ultimately turned down because her playing was apparently “too funky”.
+Session ace Ella Feingold has recalled the time she auditioned to join Prince's band – and the Purple Rain legend joked her playing was “too funky”.

 The Prince guitar gig was widely known to be a grueling experience.
 Ida Nielsen, for example, once recalled how “it wasn’t like a normal bass gig where you have 30 songs: I had to learn 300!”.